vlazzarini/vlazzarini.github.io/_posts/2023-01-02-Introducing-litePlay.md

-constructed in an open way: while it works on the principle of sounds as events, it is not prescriptive in terms of what these are beyond having a character (`what`), an intensity (`howLoud`), a start time (`when`), a duration (`howLong`) and being played on sound making object (`instr`).
-In follow up posts, I will be looking at other components of litePlay.js that can support the creation of more complex musical structures.
+constructed in an open way: while it works on the principle of sounds as events, it is not prescriptive in terms of what these are beyond having a character (`what`), an intensity (`howLoud`), a start time (`when`), a duration (`howLong`) and being played on a sound making object (`instr`).
+In the follow up posts, I will be looking at other components of litePlay.js that can support the creation of
+musical structures consisting of many events.